Course Outline

 Requirements

-• Basic understanding of 3D design principles
+• Basic understanding of three-dimensional design concepts

 Audience